miptgptteam/html_rubicks_cube/README.md

 # html_rubicks_cube

 This repository contains a simple interactive Rubik's Cube implemented with HTML, CSS and JavaScript.

-You can rotate the whole cube by dragging with the mouse and rotate individual faces by double-clicking on them.
+## Usage

+* **Rotate the entire cube** – click and hold the mouse (or touch and drag) anywhere on the screen and move the pointer.
+The cube will follow the drag direction.
+* **Rotate a face** – double‑click (or double‑tap) on any visible square of the face you want to turn.
+The corresponding layer will rotate 90°.

+After each move you can continue dragging to view the cube from another angle or double‑click another face to rotate a different layer.

 ## How to view via GitHub Pages